apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 The actual OS values which need to match the given values are emitted when executing `mvn --version`.

-##### Property
+##### System Property

-The profile below will be activated when the system property "debug" is specified with any value:
+The profile below will be activated when the system property `debug` is specified with any value:

 ```xml
 <profiles>